SwissArmyBud/goop/README.md

 **Native Golang function transpiling from C++ style method declarations, and other simple syntax fixes.**

 ## Motivation
 Golang has made several unfortunate syntax choices, all of which slow down the migration of programmers into an otherwise useful language.
-Goop aims to fix all of Golang's shorcomings while staying low-profile and straightforward to use.
+Goop aims to fix all of Golang's shortcomings while staying low-profile and straightforward to use.
 This project is a simple transpiler engine that:
  - Enables the use of C++ style method declaration syntax
  - Converts C++ style `while` loops into Golang's single-condition `for` loops
  - Unwraps C++ style `for` loop parameterizations from parenthesis